The Day of Blood: Black Friday, Attis, and the Pre-Christian Sacred Calendar

 What the Urantia Book Says

-The Urantia Book documents the Black Friday tradition specifically:
+The Urantia Book documents the Black Friday tradition by name.

 "The Phrygian ceremonies were imposing but degrading; their bloody festivals indicate how degraded and primitive these Levantine mysteries became.
 The most holy day was Black Friday, the 'day of blood,' commemorating the self-inflicted death of Attis.
 After three days of the celebration of the sacrifice and death of Attis the festival was turned to joy in honor of his resurrection."
 (98:4.7)